100 Notable alumni of

 -

 Colin Zachary Allred is an American politician, civil rights lawyer, and former professional football player who served as the U.S. representative for Texas's 32nd congressional district from 2019 to 2025.
-The district includes the northeastern corner of Dallas, as well as many of its northeastern suburbs, such as Garland, Richardson, Sachse, Wylie, and the Park Cities.
+The district included the northeastern corner of Dallas as well as many of its northeastern suburbs.
+Allred is a Democrat.

 -